Evernight/lazy-beancount/README.md

 You can also run container using Podman, via ```lazy_beancount_podman.sh``` script.

-# Setup (local, conda, for development)
+# Setup (local, conda/venv: development)

-If you want to be able to upgrade individual packages and experiment with other (and your own) plugins or additional importers, you may go down this route.
+If you want to be able to upgrade individual packages and experiment with other (and your own) plugins or additional importers, use venv or conda to make sure you run correct dependencies.

 First, clone this repository into your desired location